 Overall scientific quality of the paper.

 We do not tolerate abusive behavior or correspondence towards our staff and others involved in the publishing process on our behalf.
 If anyone involved in this process engages in such behavior we have the right to take action to protect others from this abuse.
 This may include, for example, withdrawal of a manuscript from consideration or challenging abusive peer review comments.

-JTGG operates a rigorous single-blind peer review with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
+JTGG operates a rigorous single-blind peer review with at least three independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including final decisions and approval of Guest Editors, Special Issue topics, and new Editorial Board members.
 A summary of the editorial process can be found at Editorial Process.

 The following types of articles submitted to JTGG will be peer-reviewed: Original Article, Review, Case Report, Meta-analysis, Technical Note, Perspective, Opinion, Communication, Letter, Mini-review, and Commentary.
 Other submitted articles are not usually peer-reviewed.
 For any questions or comments about the peer-review process, please contact the Managing Editor.
 Regarding questions about a specific manuscript, authors can contact the Editor who is handling the manuscript directly.

 All submitted manuscripts are processed in our online manuscript system: MESAs which follows international publishing standards specified by COPE, ICMJE, and WAME.
 Peer reviewers can download articles and upload their review comments.
 For any technical problems met in the process, reviewers can contact the Managing Editor directly.

 In general, every accepted manuscript means the paper must be of high quality, which should have originality, provide strong evidence for its conclusions, and be of great importance to researchers and interesting to readers in the related field.